 AP Calculus AB is a college level course.
 Students are expected to have exemplary skills in algebraic reasoning, trigonometry, and precalculus concepts.
-Topics include representation of functions, exponential, inverse, trigonometric, and rational functions, logarithms, limits, differentiation techniques, velocity and growth rate, interpretation of the derivative and the second derivative, Newton's Method, linearization, optimization, numerical integrations, integration techniques using anti-differentiation and substitution, area measurements, vector operations, parametric curves, dot products, and motion in the plane.
+Topics include representation of functions, exponential, inverse, trigonometric, and rational functions, logarithms, limits, differentiation techniques, velocity and growth rate, interpretation of the derivative and the second derivative, linearization, optimization, numerical integrations, integration techniques using anti-differentiation and substitution, area measurements, vector operations, parametric curves, dot products, and motion in the plane.
 Students will take the AP exam which could allow them to receive college credit.
 Students may earn a weighted grade on the 5.0 scale for this course.

-Prerequisites: "B" or higher in Honors Trigonometry/Precalculus or Trigonometry/Precalculus, teacher recommendation
+Prerequisites: "B" or higher in Honors Trigonometry/Precalculus, teacher recommendation